mrinal-sourav/YouTubeCrawler/Readme.txt

  - IMPORTANT NOTES:

-	WAIT TIME IS ADDED FOR "POLITENESS POLICY" WHILE CRAWLING. (set to 1.2 seconds) PLEASE DO NOT REDUCE IT LEST YOUTUBE THINKS YOU ARE A BOT.
+	WAIT TIME IS ADDED FOR "POLITENESS POLICY" WHILE CRAWLING. (set to 1.1 seconds) PLEASE DO NOT REDUCE IT LEST YOUTUBE THINKS YOU ARE A BOT.

 	Actual number of urls in the crawled file may have slightly more links than specified.
 Links gathered may differ based on geographic location crawled from.
+Some popular videos by location may still show up despite little relation to the source link provided.
+Time taken and scores vary depending on the stats for the source video provided.

 	Code for writing to html is inspired from: https://vidigest.com/2018/12/02/generating-an-html-table-from-file-data-using-python-3/